Dur4nt3/todo_project/to-implement.md

     2) Type 2 - Editable: Modal that both include a task's information and include an option to edit the task's details

-- Create an initial load modal that displays a loader => once all the initial load functions finish executing => remove the modal

 - Search tab:

     1) Fetch all tasks (completed included) & save in an array specifically made for the search tab (array regenerates on tab refresh) - *COMPLETE*